cark/cark.behavior-tree/README.md

 ```

 You then can navigate to http://localhost:8022/ and see the test results.
+## Examples
+In the src/test directory, you'll find a couple real world'ish examples.

+Of particular interest is the [change control example](https://github.com/cark/cark.behavior-tree/blob/master/src/test/cark/behavior_tree/change_control_example_test.cljc) were we present the process of coming up with a working, modular behavior tree, testing each part along the way.
+That example exercises many of the primitives provided by this library.
 ## License
 Copyright (c) Sacha De Vos and contributors.
 All rights reserved.